Azure/on-demand-capacity-reservation/README.md

 3. Same ARM templates are in the file - Sample ARM Template.zip

 **Note:**
 1. The feature is currently in Private Preview phase.
 That means, customers should only use it for testing purposes.
-It is not recommended to use this feature at this point for any mission-critical workloads.
+It is not recommended to use this feature at this point for any mission-critical workloads. **For the purpose of testing, it is advised to only create reservations for less than 5 instances of any VM size in order to keep the cost low**
-2. The feature is currently supported via ARM templates only.
+3. The feature is currently supported via ARM templates only.
 Other client tools support such as Azure Portal, CLI, PS etc. will be coming later.
-3. During Private Preview, production SLAs will not be enforced.
+4. During Private Preview, production SLAs will not be enforced.

 **Billing**